-Solution: Change sky subtraction method: set "skylocal" to false and "skymedian" to true.
+Solution: Change sky subtraction method: set --skylocal to false and --skymedian to true.
 The difference between the two methods is that "skylocal" would subtract the sky before, and "skymedian" after the rectification of the spectral data.
 The second method performs very poorly in comparison to the first, but in the case of curved or slanted slits there is at the moment no other choice than using it.
-This problem will be fixed in the next pipeline releases.